doyensec-pt/circleci-demo-python-flask/README.md

 **Original Author Credit:** This is directly based on Miguel Grinberg's excellent [Flasky](https://github.com/miguelgrinberg/flasky) application.

-The application uses Python and Flask for the backend.
+The application uses Python and Flask for the backend

 **IMPORTANT:**